-Applicants must be UK residents, holding a minimum of an upper-second class degree (or equivalent qualification) in Science, Mathematics or Engineering with a strong interest in composites, and be available to start in September/October 2014.
+Applicants must be UK residents, holding a minimum of an upper-second class degree (or equivalent qualification) in Science, Mathematics or Engineering with a strong interest in composites, and be available to start in March 2016.
 Successful applicants will be offered funding covering tuition fees and living costs at the EPSRC rate for three years (for the academic year 2015-16 the stipend is £14,057).
 They will also be entitled to an industrial top up fund of £3,500 per annum.
 Eligibility criteria for funding can be found on the EPSRC website.
 Applicants should refer to the postgraduate programme finder for Aerospace Engineering PhD programme details and information on how to apply.

 For further information please contact Professor Michael Wisnom.

 Geodesic space frame structures provide an alternative philosophy for design of weight optimised and highly loaded structures.
 Bespoke geodesic configurations in combination with the tailored properties of fibre composites can lead to highly efficient and damage tolerant solutions.